 Rheumatoid arthritis is an autoimmune disease that can significantly reduce a person’s quality of life.
 Medications can help manage symptoms, and some people also benefit from natural remedies.

-Several medication-free measures can help reduce the discomfort of rheumatoid arthritis (RA).
+There are several medication-free measures that may help a person reduce the discomfort of rheumatoid arthritis (RA) for some people.

 This article covers a range of natural remedies for RA symptoms, as well as dietary and lifestyle changes that can help.

 Stretching the muscles around the affected joints can provide some relief from RA symptoms.